RafilAlam/AI-Reader/README.md

 - Consuming articles hands-free
 - Turning any text into an instant audiobook

+## 🫂 Who does it help?
+nt
+- Reading long documents aloud
+- Listening to research papers
+- Consuming articles hands-free
+- Turning any text into an instant audiobook

 ## ✨ Features
 - 🔊 **Natural-sounding multilingual voice**
 - 📋 **Reads clipboard text instantly (Ctrl+B)**